-The results in figure 2.9 show that internal conversion is an ultrafast process in CH2NH2.
+The results in figure 2.9 show that internal conversion is an ultrafast process in $CH_2NH_2^+$ .
 However, in order to facilitate comparison to experiments it is useful to obtain a time constant for the relaxation processes.
-SHARC allows fitting population data to combinations of unimolecular reactions, using make_fit.py.
-Here, we will fit the population data to the kinetic model $S_2 \to S_1 \to S_0$, which was the result of the population flow analysis.
+Sharc allows fitting population data to combinations of unimolecular reactions, using make\fit.py.
+Here, we will fit the population data to the kinetic model $S_2 \rightarrow S_1 \rightarrow S_0$ , which was the result of the population flow analysis.